top of page

 Erwin Ruud.jpg

-Life is not the same with the invention and use of hot water heaters
+Life is not the same with the invention and use of water heaters.

-• The Romans produced hot water more than 1800 years ago, we'll talk more about that later on.
+• The Romans produced hot water more than 1800 years ago; we'll discuss that later.

-• It was not until 1889 that Edwin Rudd invented the automatic storage water heater, which is what most of us are familiar with today.
+• It was not until 1889 that Edwin Rudd invented the automatic storage water heater, which most of us are familiar with today.

-• In 1896, Clarence Kemp took things one step further with his solar paneled heating.
-This type of hot water heating utilizes solar panels for heating the water – a popular choice in sunny areas of the world.
+• In 1896, Clarence Kemp took things one step further with his solar-paneled heating.
+This type of hot water heating utilizes solar panels to heat the water—a popular choice in sunny areas worldwide.

-• In 1960's, the modern tankless hot water heater as we know it was introduced.
-This type of water heater heats the water inside copper or brass coils and known as a heat exchanger – no more storage tanks of heated water needed.
+• The modern tankless water heater, as we know it, was introduced in the 1960s.
+This type of water heater heats the water inside copper or brass coils, known as a heat exchanger—no more storage tanks of heated water are needed.

-• The heated circulation system was introduced in 1970's, providing pre-heated water circulated throughout your home to meet your needs on-demand.
+• The heated circulation system was introduced in the 1970s.
+It provides pre-heated water circulated throughout your home to meet your needs on demand.

 Bet you didn't know?